Here is a list of the most frequent questions that we're asked.

 Picture this – everyone with us is on vacation and doing what they love to do; snowboarding, so everyone’s always in good mood and at their happiest.
 Camp brings out the best in everyone.

 Your house mates will be awesome, your new best friends, your new holiday romance etc. So no need to worry or wonder.
 We're the cool camp!

 Just kidding – no one’s ever asked that question.
 We don’t have Gorbie Gaps and we’ll explain that and other local lingo to you when you arrive.
 100 Core points if you know what a Gorbie Gap is before you arrive…!

-Yes, with our home stay accommodation option.
+Private rooms ARE available with our home-stay accommodation option.
 Home stay includes a room and 3 meals per days while living with a friendly, local Whistler family.
 See below for more details.